tomxbarnesx/git-interview-baseline/README.md

  create mode 100644 new-feature-file
 ```

-You can see the commit we made was made in the context of the `new-feature` branch.
+You can see the commit we made was in the context of the `new-feature` branch.

-Right as we got started on that feature though, we get another bug report and have to move back into master to fix the bug and then deploy master.
+Right as we got started though, we got another bug report and have to move back into `master` to fix and deploy.
 How do we move from `new-feature` branch back to `master`?
-What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file`?
+What will our code look like when we move back to `master`?

 **Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
-That will both create the branch `new-branch-name` and move into it by checking it out.**
+That will both create branch `new-branch-name` and move into it.**

 #### Moving back to `master` with `git checkout master`

 You can always move between branches with `git checkout`.
-Since we are currently on `new-feature`, we can move back to master with `git checkout master`.
+Since we're currently on `new-feature`, we can move back to master with `git checkout master`.

 ```
 mission-critical-application $ git checkout master